Phototroph

 Phototrophs (from Ancient Greek φῶς, φωτός 'light' and τροφή 'nourishment') are organisms that carry out photon capture to acquire energy.
 They use the energy from light to carry out various cellular metabolic processes.
 It is a common misconception that phototrophs are obligatorily photosynthetic.
-Many, but not all, phototrophs often photosynthesize: they anabolically convert carbon dioxide into biomolecules to be utilized structurally (e.g. cellulose and membrane lipids), functionally (e.g. vitamins, nucleotides, and amino acids), or as a source for later catabolic processes (e.g. starches, sugars and fats).
+Many, but not all, phototrophs photosynthesize: they anabolically convert carbon dioxide into biomolecules to be utilized structurally (e.g. cellulose and membrane lipids), functionally (e.g. vitamins, nucleotides, and amino acids), or as a source for later catabolic processes (e.g. starches, sugars and fats).
 All phototrophs either use electron transport chains or direct proton pumping to establish an electrochemical gradient, which is utilized by ATP synthase to provide adenosine triphosphate (ATP) for the cell.
 Phototrophs can be either autotrophs or heterotrophs.
 If their electron and hydrogen donors are inorganic compounds (e.g., Na_{2}S_{2}O_{3}, as in some purple sulfur bacteria, or H_{2}S, as in some green sulfur bacteria) they can be also called lithotrophs, and so, some photoautotrophs are also called photolithoautotrophs.
 Examples of phototroph organisms are Rhodobacter capsulatus, Chromatium, and Chlorobium.